-- you’re thinking about formal or informal identification for your child
+- You’re thinking about formal or informal identification of your child’s gifts and talents.

-If you think your child might be gifted, you and your partner or your child’s other parent might need to start by talking about how your child’s development compares with other children his age.
+If you think your child might be gifted, you and your partner or your child’s other parent might need to start by talking about your child’s development and how it compares with other children of the same age.
 For example, ‘Aaron talks in full sentences and uses complex words.
-The other children his age at playgroup are talking, but they only use a few words’ or ‘Marley has been invited to try out for the state athletics team’.
+The other children his age at playgroup only use a few words’ or ‘Marley has been invited to try out for the state athletics team’.
 This can help you work out what to do next.

-Another way to start is to ask your partner or ex-partner about your child’s strengths.
+Another issue to discuss is your child’s abilities.
 For example, ‘What do you think Mara is good at?’
-This can make it easier to talk about the strengths that carers or teachers have noticed or the results of formal or informal identification.
+You can compare the strengths you’ve both noticed with strengths that carers or teachers have noticed or the results of formal or informal identification.
 This can help you work out what you can do to support your child’s learning and development.

 New questions will probably come up as your child develops.
 For example, ‘Do we need to look at specialised cricket coaching for Charlie?’ or ‘Should Riley go to the same school as her sister?’
-Or you or your partner or ex-partner might be unsure about the label ‘gifted’, and whether you’ll use it when you’re talking with and about your child.
+Or you or your partner or ex-partner might be unsure about the word ‘gifted’, and whether you’ll use it when you’re talking with and about your child.

-Talking to others about your child’s gifted abilities
+Talking to family and friends about your gifted child’s abilities

 Parents of gifted children often don’t talk to other people about their child’s abilities, because they worry about what other people might think about their child, them and their approach to parenting.

-It might be harder for you and the parents of children the same age to share experiences because of your child’s abilities and development.
-You might find that you get along better with parents of other gifted children because you can learn from each other.
+It might be harder for you and parents of children the same age to share experiences because of your child’s abilities and development.
+You might find that you can relate more to parents of other gifted children because you can learn from each other.

 Talking with your family about your child’s abilities might be easier and can be a really good idea.
-Family members often notice children’s gifts anyway, and they can help you keep up with your gifted child’s need for new experiences – for example, an aunt, uncle or grandparent might be able to take your child to activities and events.
+Family members often notice children’s gifts anyway, and they can help you keep up with your gifted child’s need for new experiences.
+For example, an aunt, uncle or grandparent might be able to take your child to activities and events.
 You might even find out about gifted family members who share interests and abilities with your child.

-– Mother of a gifted daughter (five years)
+– Mother of a gifted daughter (5 years)

 When you’re talking to family and friends about your child’s abilities, you might share a little at a time and answer any questions people have.
 For example, ‘Ayu is competing in a national dance competition’, or ‘Dom does advanced maths with the Year 5 class on Wednesdays’.

-You might talk about your child’s abilities when you’re choosing a school or when someone makes a comment – for example, ‘She seems much older than she actually is’.
-You might say, ‘Yes, she’s very interested in biology.
-I’m looking at schools with gifted programs that can help her learn more’.
+You might talk about your child’s abilities when you’re choosing a school or when someone makes a comment – for example, ‘Yes, she’s very creative.
+I’m looking at schools that focus on the arts, so she can learn more’.

-– Mother of a gifted child (five years)
+– Mother of a gifted child (5 years)